Claims Conference Kagan Fellowships are available for doctoral and post-doctoral candidates around the world conducting

 The Summer Workshop

 In 2010, a component was initiated that has rapidly become a hallmark of the Kagan Fellowship program: an academic workshop week held annually in the summer, alternating between the U.S. Holocaust Memorial Museum in Washington, D.C. and Yad Vashem, in Jerusalem.
 At the summer workshop, each fellow presents current research and work in progress, and responds to questions from peers and veteran scholars.
 This opportunity allows Kagan Fellows to join the ranks of international presenters in prestigious, academically competitive settings and affords them substantial interaction with senior scholars in the field.
 All Fellows, including newly admitted, first and second year (renewed) Fellows are invited.
 First and second year Fellows are required to present their research.
 Kagan Fellowship alumni are also invited to attend.
 The workshop includes ample time to spend at museum archives.

-The Claims Conference covers all of the expenses related to travel and lodging for the summer workshop.
+The Claims Conference covers all of the expenses related to travel and lodging for the summer workshop for all Fellows.
 (Some exceptions may apply.)

 Fellows agree that the Kagan Fellowship overall provides them with the distinctive opportunity to focus solely on their research, and lays the foundation for development and advancement in professional and academic Holocaust research and teaching careers.